magicx-ai/groq-go/README.md

 # groq-go
-The Groq Go Client is a Go library that provides easy access to the [Groq](https://groq.com/) API for creating chat completions and managing models.
+Go library that provides easy access to the [Groq](https://groq.com/) API for creating chat completions and managing models.
 This client simplifies interactions with the API, including handling streaming responses.

+This is an unofficial library and is not affiliated with Groq.

 ## Installation
 ```bash